jessepav/lacygoill-wiki-backup/floating_point/representation.md

 Because it's not stored since it doesn't need to be.

 ###
 ### What's the name of the bits following the binary point?
+(2)

-The fractional part of the significand.
+The fractional part (of the significand), also called the fraction field.

 ###
 ### What are the names (new and old) of the three main floating-point formats?